pelafustan/progra-avanzada/README.md

 So far no other packages/modules are needed.
 If this last changes, I'll let you know.

-EDIT FOR `project-1`: the project uses `pandas` library, so you need to install it.
+EDIT FOR `proyecto_1`: the project uses `pandas` library, so you need to install it.
 On ArchLinux, use `sudo pacman -S python-pandas`.
 For Debian-based distros, `sudo apt-get install python3-pandas`.
+EDIT FOR `proyecto_2`: the projects uses `biopandas` library, so we should install it.
+Please, follow the [installation instruction](http://rasbt.github.io/biopandas/installation/) for more details.

 ### Installing